How it Works

 Feedstock Flexibility

-Our RiPR technology is compatible with a wide range of biogenic material.
+Our Rising Pressure Reformer (RiPR) technology is compatible with a wide range of biogenic material.
 This feedstock adaptability – combined with the need for minimal preparation – gives it significant advantages over alternative methods.
 For example, it is compatible with wet feedstocks, opening up a whole range of possibilities, as well as decreasing transport and processing costs.

 Technology